Last updated on July 30th, 2022 at 01:02 pm

 The office manager is the direct supervisor of the treatment coordinator, and should give the treatment coordinator targets of how many closes to achieve each day.
 If there aren’t enough patients in the office that day to present treatment to, the treatment coordinator needs to get on the phone and bring patients back in for consultations.
 Remember, their job is to take responsibility for the entire patient base – they are working to have every one of your patients completed on treatment.

-To train up a treatment coordinator you simply need to send them to do the MGE Treatment Coordinator Training Package.
+To train up a treatment coordinator, the first step is to bring them to the MGE Effective Case Acceptance Seminar.
 It’s affordable and it isn’t a long-haul.
 We also offer more extensive training packages for a treatment coordinator, which you can contact us to find out more about.
 Email me AprilK@mgeonline.com or call us at 727-530-4277 for more information.